Sunday, January 11, 2026

 6 Nov 2020 | Call Me By Your Name takes place in northern Italy in 1983.
 It stars Timothée Chalamet as Oleo and Armie Hammer as Oliver.
 The film is directed by Luca Guadagnino.

-In this late scene, after seeing off his 24-year-old lover, Oliver, from America, and who had been in Italy on a student program, the seventeen-year-old Elio (Timothée Chalamet), feeling a bit confused about his profound connection with Oliver, is given a pep talk by his father, played by Michael Stuhlbarg.
+In this late scene, after seeing off his 24-year-old lover, Oliver, who is from America, and who had been in Italy on a student program, the seventeen-year-old Elio (Timothée Chalamet), feeling a bit confused about his profound connection with Oliver, is given a pep talk by his father, who is played by Michael Stuhlbarg.

 If you haven’t seen this film, I would recommend that you do.
 I watched it when I was myself grieving for the loss of my American partner.
 It therefore hit the spot, making a huge impression on me at the time.
 In fact, so much so that I lost count of the number of times I watched it!

-Because of the way the film was made, you feel as though you are in Italy with the characters.
-Call Me by Your Name is at one and the same time both extremely moving and very satisfying.
+Because of the way the movie was filmed, you feel as though you are in Italy with the characters.
+Call Me by Your Name is at one and the same time both extremely moving and very fulfilling.
 Also, as films go, it is very unusual.
-In my opinion, it is also unforgettable.
+The scenery is delightful as is the villa it is set in, and the message is profound.
+For many reasons, it is an unforgettable movie.
 I believe this was the first truly gay movie I had ever watched.
-I’m glad I didn’t miss it, though.
-If you like films that move your soul, this is the film for you.
+I stumbled upon it by chance: an ad for the film showed up on a web page I was viewing, so I clicked on it.
+I’m glad I did, otherwise I'd have missed the film altogether.
+I'm so glad I didn't.
+If you like films that move you, this is the film for you.